 Agreement Indicator Description Progress A28.
-Agree upon and develop culturally relevant actions in coordination with the National Commission of Indigenous Women (CNMI) and the Health Subcommission of the MPC, for the promotion of sexual and reproductive rights of the Indigenous population.
-As part of the integral construction of the SISPI, priority will be given to traditional Indigenous midwifery.
-(204 Methodological route defined with the H e a l t h Subcommission and the CNMI % of achievement of a c t i o n s o f t h e methodological route (Agreement 726 of 2019 between ONIC and Health Ministry) 10% of the goal for 2021 was
+Agree upon and develop culturally relevant actions in coordination with the National Commission of Indigenous Women (CNMI) and the Health Subcommission of the MPC, for 6393 Methodological route defined with the H e a l t h Subcommission and the CNMI (Agreement 726 of 2019 between ne promotion of sexual and eproductive rights of the ndigenous population.
+As part of the integral construction of the SISPI, priority will be given traditional Indigenous nidwifery.
+6394 % of achievement of a c t i o n s o f t h e methodological route for 2021 was